 I did have a couple of issues where it would record for motion outside of the zones I had set, but I’d rather that than missing events completely.
 Thankfully this is an issue that can be resolved in software, and Ubiquiti releases updates often.

-My experience using Ubiquiti’s Unifi Protect system has been exceptional, it offers a great number of features at a pretty attractive price.
+My experience and review of using Ubiquiti’s Unifi Protect system has been exceptional, it offers a great number of features at a pretty attractive price.

 Unifi Protect offers seems to offer all the features you need – motion recording, night mode, geofencing, instant notifications, local recording and remote access – and the price of entry isn’t high, especially when considering the cost over time with zero subscription or software fees.